 Compared to shorter animation ads that are intended to grab viewers’ attention right from the first second and, thus, include flashy animation and rapid scene changes, explainer videos are more calm and mild.

 Such format difference, alongside with the budgeting, eliminate a need for designers to utilize complex animation and graphics, making 90-second videos at times more cost effective compared to 30-second promo ads.
+Read more about calculating custom 90-second explainer video cost in our article.

 By simply juxtaposing short ads and 1+ minute long explainer videos you can clearly see the style difference and requirements for the action intensity in a shot: